-- 154 x 75.8 x 7.85mm (8.4mm with camera bump)
+- 154 x 75.8 x 7.85-8.4mm

 The biggest thing outlined by HMD Global when announcing the launch of the Nokia 6 was talk about the process and the quality of the build.
 The company details that it takes 55 minutes to machine the Nokia 6 from a block of 6000 series aluminium, before it's anodised twice and polished five times, taking 10 hours to complete.
 It's the sort of attention to manufacture that we've become used to from companies like HTC or Apple.

 One of the interesting details is the antenna lines which stick to the ends of the phone very much like the iPhone 7.
-There's a 3.5mm headphone socket, but this handset used Micro-USB rather than the newer USB Type-C.
+There's a 3.5mm headphone socket, but this handset uses Micro-USB rather than the newer USB Type-C.

-Nokia 6: Hardware specs
+Nokia 6: Hardware specs and display

-- 1920 x 1080 pixels, 5.5 inches, 403ppi
+- 1920 x 1080 pixels, 5.5 inches, 403ppi, IPS LCD

-- Qualcomm Snapdragon 430, 4GB RAM
+- Qualcomm Snapdragon 430, 3/4GB RAM

-- 64GB storage
+- 32/64GB storage + microSD

 Nokia 6: Cameras

-- 16-megapixel F/2.0 rear camera with 1.0µm pixels, PDAF
+- Rear: 16-megapixel f/2.0 rear camera with 1.0µm pixels, PDAF

-- 8-megapixel F/2.0 front camera with 1.12µm pixels
+- Front: 8-megapixel f/2.0 front camera with 1.12µm pixels, AF

 The Nokia 6 has a 16-megapixel rear camera, offering phase detection autofocus, so it should be nice and fast.
 The pixels are reported to be 1.0µm, which is a little small compared to some of the 2016 flagship devices, meaning that they might not be as well equipped to capture light, which could affect the quality.
-The F/2.0 aperture should help with this though.
+The f/2.0 aperture should help with this though.

 On the camera front, the Nokia 6 offers automatic scene recognition and an exclusive camera app.
-We're yet to see much of this camera app, so we've no idea how it works.

 Nokia 6: Software

-- Android Nougat confirmed
+- Android Nougat